rei/rei-cedar-docs/docs/components/input/README.md

 ## Input with Helper Text

 Input field with helper or hint text below the input field.
+If the input is in an error state, the error messaging slot will override this text.

 <cdr-doc-example-code-pair repository-href="/src/components/input" :sandbox-data="$page.frontmatter.sandboxData" :backgroundToggle="false" :codeMaxHeight="false" :model="{defaultModel: ''}">